 - Most B2B buyers are already 57% of the way through the buying process before the first meeting with a representative.
-(Accenture)
+(The Marketing Blender)

 - 63% of consumers who ask for information about your business or products won't make a purchase for at least 3 months.
 (Marketing Donut)

 - 70% of buyers fully define their needs on their own before engaging with a sales representative, and 44% identify specific solutions before reaching out to a seller.
-(CSO Insights)
+(The Marketing Blender)

 - 80% of business decision-makers prefer to get company information from a series of articles versus an advertisement.
 (Content Marketing Institute)

 - When B2B buyers are considering a purchase, the majority of that time is spent researching independently online.
 (Gartner)

 The Buyer & Relevant Content Marketing